jlchafardet/hangman-python/README.md

 - **Hangman Display**: Visually represents the hangman's current state using ASCII art, updating with each incorrect guess.
 - **Game State Management**: Tracks guessed letters, remaining attempts, and determines win/loss conditions.
 - **High Scores**: Tracks and stores high scores in a JSON file.
+- **Leaderboard**: Displays the top 5 high scores with color coding.

 ## How to Play